aaronparker/aaronparker.github.io/_posts/2008-09-11-app-v-and-sccm-2007-r2-are-virtualised-applications-delivered-the-same-way.md

   1. Virtual applications are imported using the manifest XML which describes the virtual application package and individual applications in that package
   2. Just like the existing Virtual Application/Management Server in App-V, SCCM 2007 R2 supports application versions, so that you can [upgrade](http://technet.microsoft.com/en-gb/library/cc161773.aspx) and rollback on the fly

 If you choose to deliver the whole application instead of stream it, applications are downloaded into the SCCM cache just like installed applications.
-Here&#8217;s a virtualised [Adobe Reader 9](http://stealthpuppy.com/deployment/deploying-adobe-reader-9-for-windows) in the SCCM cache:
+Here's a virtualised [Adobe Reader 9](http://stealthpuppy.com/deployment/deploying-adobe-reader-9-for-windows) in the SCCM cache:

 <img src="http://stealthpuppy.com/wp-content/uploads/2008/09/sccmcache.png" border="0" alt="SCCMCache" width="587" height="296" />